kurono73/CV_Auto_Track/README.md

 - **Existing Tracks:** Controls how user-created and existing `AT_` tracks are protected or reused.

 `Auto Scale Pixel Parameters` is enabled by default.
 Pixel-based settings are scaled internally from the effective analysis resolution so presets behave more consistently across FHD, 4K, and different analysis-scale choices.

 Experimental detector options such as `SIFT`, `ORB`, and `FAST` are available in Advanced Mode. `Shi-Tomasi` remains the default and is usually the best fit for fast Lucas-Kanade tracking.

+---

+# Frequently Asked Questions

+- **The camera solve is incorrect or unstable.**
+    Make sure your camera settings are correct before solving.
+    If **Auto Keyframe A/B** selects unsuitable keyframes, disable it and manually choose a different **Keyframe A** and **Keyframe B**, then solve again.

+- **Focal Length or Radial Distortion is not estimated correctly.**
+    CV Auto Track uses Blender's built-in camera solver for camera calibration.
+    Depending on the footage, the selected **Keyframe A/B**, or the initial camera parameters, **Focal Length** and **Radial Distortion** may not be estimated accurately.
+    Try selecting different keyframes or providing more suitable initial values.

+- **Too many good tracks are removed.**
+    **Run Auto Track** and **Solve & Refine** automatically remove high-error tracks based on the selected **Filter** settings.
+    If you want to keep all generated tracks:
+    - Use **Generate Tracks** followed by Blender's standard **Solve**.
+    - Or adjust the **Filter** settings before running the solve.
+- **Processing is very slow.**
+    Processing time depends on several factors, including:
+    - High source resolution
+    - Higher **Density** values
+    - Long footage
+    - Using the **Detailed** preset
+    As a reference, a **200-frame Full HD clip** typically finishes in **around 15 seconds** with the **Fast** preset, depending on your hardware.

+- **The camera does not move in the 3D View after solving.**
+    After solving, follow Blender's standard camera tracking workflow.
+    You still need to:
+    - Apply the **Camera Solver** constraint.
+    - Perform the camera layout/alignment for your scene.

+- **No tracks are generated with any preset.**
+    Your footage may not be suitable for automatic tracking.
+    CV Auto Track works best on footage with:
+    - Visible texture and feature-rich surfaces
+    - Real camera motion
+    - Good image quality
+    - Stable lighting
+    - Limited motion blur and defocus